jasonfleitz/jekyll-incorporated/_posts/2013-10-08-incorporated.md

 ---
 layout: post
 title: Jekyll Incorporated Features
-subtitle: "What's in the box"
+subtitle: What's in the box
 cover_image: blog-cover.jpg
+excerpt: >-

-excerpt: "Incorporated provides a great typography, responsive design, author details, semantic markup and more."
+  Incorporated provides a great typography, responsive design, author details, semantic markup and more.
 author:
   name: Karri Saarinen
   twitter: karrisaarinen
-  gplus: 100687498195339762535
+  gplus: 100687498195339760000
-  bio: Co-founder, Design
+  bio: 'Co-founder, Design'
   image: ks.png
+published: true
 ---

 Incorporated provides a great typography, responsive design, author details, semantic markup and more.

+    <p>This is a & code block</p>

+And

+	.style {
+    	background: #fff;
+    }

+	<p></p>

 You can set customize post covers, and other things directly in the post front matter:

+## Adding some content here

 {% highlight yaml %}
 layout: post